ispras/web-scraper-chrome-extension/README.md

 -   Updated support for Tables (update vertical tables support and added complex headers and data rows)
 -   Added export and import sitemap from file
--   Added Russian translations and support of i18n that make possible to add every language translation.
+-   Added Russian translations and support of i18n that make possible to add every language translation
--   Added saving in JSON lines
 -   Added Rest Api CRUD storage for sitemaps
 -   Moved to webpack bundler
 -   Added id hints from predefined model
+-   Added selectors for Constants and Documents
+-   Refactored preview data and added search in scraped data
+-   Refactored returned items model to JSON
+-   Added saving in JSON lines

 ### v0.3